Unpacking the Latest Options Trading Trends in Humana

 Humana is one of the largest private health insurers in the us with a focus on administering Medicare Advantage plans.
 The firm has built a niche specializing in government-sponsored programs, with nearly all its medical membership stemming from individual and group Medicare Advantage, Medicaid, and the military's Tricare program.
 The firm is also a leader in stand-alone prescription drug plans for seniors enrolled in traditional fee-for-service Medicare.
 Beyond medical insurance, the company provides other healthcare services, including primary-care services, at-home services, and pharmacy benefit management.

-Present Market Standing of Humana Currently trading with a volume of 376,521, the HUM's price is up by 0.95%, now at $263.05.
-RSI readings suggest the stock is currently may be approaching oversold.
-Anticipated earnings release is in 8 days.
-Expert Opinions on Humana
+Having examined the options trading patterns of Humana, our attention now turns directly to the company.
+This shift allows us to delve into its present market position and performance

-In the last month, 5 experts released ratings on this stock with an average target price of $257.4.
+Where Is Humana Standing Right Now?
+Currently trading with a volume of 232,475, the HUM's price is up by 1.2%, now at $263.87.
+RSI readings suggest the stock is currently is currently neutral between overbought and oversold.
+Anticipated earnings release is in 2 days.
+Professional Analyst Ratings for Humana

-20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
-Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * An analyst from Truist Securities persists with their Hold rating on Humana, maintaining a target price of $260. * In a cautious move, an analyst from B of A Securities downgraded its rating to Underperform, setting a price target of $247. * An analyst from Oppenheimer has decided to maintain their Outperform rating on Humana, which currently sits at a price target of $280. * Reflecting concerns, an analyst from Stephens & Co. lowers its rating to Equal-Weight with a new price target of $250. * Consistent in their evaluation, an analyst from Deutsche Bank keeps a Hold rating on Humana with a target price of $250.
+5 market experts have recently issued ratings for this stock, with a consensus target price of $251.4.

-Trading options involves greater risks but also offers the potential for higher profits.
-Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
-Keep up with the latest options trades for Humana with Benzinga Pro for real-time alerts.
+Benzinga Edge's Unusual Options board spots potential market movers before they happen.
+See what positions big money is taking on your favorite stocks.
+Click here for access. * In a cautious move, an analyst from B of A Securities downgraded its rating to Underperform, setting a price target of $247. * An analyst from Stephens & Co. has revised its rating downward to Equal-Weight, adjusting the price target to $250. * In a cautious move, an analyst from Leerink Partners downgraded its rating to Market Perform, setting a price target of $250. * Consistent in their evaluation, an analyst from Truist Securities keeps a Hold rating on Humana with a target price of $260. * Consistent in their evaluation, an analyst from Deutsche Bank keeps a Hold rating on Humana with a target price of $250.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.